-Have you ever been volunteering in a collaborative effort, though, and one or two people sort of…don’t hold their weight?
+Have you ever been volunteering in a collaborative effort, and one or two people sort of…don’t hold their weight?
 They drop balls, show up late to events, or forget to pick up supplies.
 It’s pretty frustrating, isn’t it?
-Or have you perhaps volunteered and suddenly become incredibly stressed out with the load?
+Or perhaps you have volunteered and suddenly become incredibly stressed out with the load.
 Are you the one missing meetings or forgetting to make calls?

 The first, but often most overlooked, is time management.
 Before you even raise your hand or plug your name in on the list, ask: What is the realistic time commitment for this job?
-How many hours a week or month do I have to share?
-If you have no idea what might be needed, ask someone already involved (and let it be someone who isn’t desperate to get out of the work themselves - you may not get the clearest answer).
+If you have no idea what might be needed, ask someone already involved (and let it be someone who isn’t visibly desperate to get out of the work themselves - you may not get the most up-front answer).
 Be inquisitive, go to a training or interest meeting, and take a look at your life and calendar overall.
-Your altruistic desire to encourage voter registration or read to the elderly won’t pan out if you’re needed during your work hours.
+Your desire to encourage voter registration or read to the elderly won’t pan out if you’re needed during your work hours.
 Keep in mind that many volunteer organizations need people who can do things from home in off hours, like sending emails, updating website information, or putting supplies together.

-Speaking of supplies - this part can quickly get out of hand if you’re not careful.
+Speaking of supplies - this part is tricky too.
 Example: for our DI teams, we need all kinds of quirky, crafty items for “instant challenges.”
 Everything from golf balls, to chenille sticks (pipe cleaners, for the uninitiated) to duct tape, and more.
 Sometimes we need huge pieces of cardboard or foam core, cans of paint, electrical equipment, and power tools.
 I was lucky enough to have a big closet where everything could be tucked away safely, if not always neatly.
 Scout troops and sports teams need tons of gear, too.
 Do you have space for everything that’s needed for your volunteer gig?
 How and where will you store everything?
-Is some of it temperature-sensitive, or have an expiration (like food items)?
+Is some of it temperature-sensitive, or have an expiration date?
 Be prepared to create some appropriate space, unless you’re comfortable giving up a lot of countertops or the floor.